 As an added perk, Getaround hosts can take advantage of dedicated parking spots in select cities.
 This can be a great bonus for cities where finding a parking spot is expensive or hard to find.

 Your car carries a $1 million primary insurance policy when you rent it out with Getaround.
 Coverage includes liability, collision, property damage, uninsured motorist protection and theft.

-Setting up your car’s profile on Getaround is free and easy.
+Setting up your car’s profile on Getaround is free.
 You’ll need to come up with a descriptive URL for your car and set the pickup and drop-off location.
-The calendar feature lets you block off days when the car is not available and indicate when it is.
+The calendar feature lets you choose when your car is and isn’t available.

 Someone from the Getaround team will pick up your car to take high-quality photos for your car’s profile.
 They’ll also install a device called Getaround Connect to help renters to locate and unlock your car during rental.